So you heard about the Quartzsite Sports, Vacation, and RV show, eh? In the RV world, it's hard not to!

 - The RV/tent show is free! (yay!)

-- Bring cash for the vendors not inside the tent.
+- Bring cash.
 Some may not take cards.

 - There's great people-watching

 - Be prepared to see things for sale under the big tent that you don't think 'go' with the theme